Request

 Your OB-GYN is a physician specialist who provides medical and surgical care to women and has particular expertise in pregnancy, childbirth, and disorders of the reproductive system.
 Your OB-GYN will help you understand more about fibroids and the related symptoms.
 They will also inform you of all available fibroid treatment options.

-Seek a second, third or fourth opinion.
+Seek a second, third, or fourth opinion.

 • Obtain a complete copy of your medical records from your current OB-GYN and do not hesitate to discuss treatment options with other doctors.